 Tramp for the Lord by Corrie ten Boom

-This book moves my heart every single time I pick it up, tearing me away from the material things I try to find my hope it and pointing me to what truly counts.
+I’m only a few chapters in, but this book moves my heart every single time I pick it up, tearing me away from the material things I try to find my hope it and pointing me to what truly counts.
 In her follow-up to her biography, The Hiding Place (another one of my favorite books of all time), Corrie continues her journey of hope after her time spent in perhaps the worst Nazi concentration camp.
 Her sustained faith in God during and after her family’s persecution during WWII helped her become one of the most beloved evangelists of her time.
 In this book, from her near-destitute days in postwar New York to heart-stopping adventures in Africa, Corrie’s inspirational life story proves that miracles do happen.